Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Behind on Mortgage Payments in New York?
 Your Options Right Now

-At 30 days delinquent: your servicer begins internal collections processes — phone calls, letters, loss mitigation outreach.
-Your credit report receives the first 30-day late payment notation.
-At this stage, the full range of modification and forbearance options is available, and the servicer has not yet begun any formal legal process.
+At 30 days delinquent: under 12 C.F.R. § 1024.39, the servicer must establish live contact within 36 days and provide written early intervention notice within 45 days.
+Internal collections begins — phone calls, letters, loss mitigation outreach.
+The credit report receives the first 30-day late payment notation.
+At this stage, the full range of modification and forbearance options is available, and no formal legal process has begun.

-After the 90-day notice: the servicer can file a foreclosure complaint in the Supreme Court of your county.
-You are served with the complaint and have 20 to 30 days to respond.
-The mandatory settlement conference process follows, creating court-supervised access to loss mitigation negotiations.
+After the 90-day notice and 120 days delinquent: the servicer can file a verified foreclosure complaint in the Supreme Court of the county under N.Y.
+RPAPL § 1320.
+The borrower is served with the complaint and has 20 days (personal service) or 30 days (other service) to respond.
+The mandatory 22 NYCRR Part 202.12-a settlement conference process follows, creating court-supervised access to loss mitigation negotiations and an additional layer on top of the 12 C.F.R. § 1024.41(c) 30-day evaluation, § 1024.41(d) denial, and § 1024.41(h) 14-day appeal framework.

 The 90-day notice window is your best opportunity — do not waste it